-The input section is on the back of the mixer, on the right.
+The input section is located either in front and rear panels of MSLM.
 The mixer can accept both mono or stereo signals.
+Matter of fact MSLM is a true fully stereo machine.
 If you're facing a mono input signal ingoing to MSLM, you must use L/Mono input.

-From this point forward, once you decided to split from a mono signal to a stereo one, we HIGHLY suggest to keep your signal stereo, in order to avoid the crash of stereo image.
+From this point forward, once you decided to split from a mono to stereo signal, we HIGHLY suggest to keep your signal in stereo, in order to avoid the crash of stereo image or unwanted phase problems.
 You need to be very careful in making your cables in order to perform your system at the best of its possibilities.